 Fire is the worst thing that can happen to an oil & natural gas collection site.
-All the time, effort and resources dedicated to a well pad can literally go up in smoke in minutes, as was the case recently in Monroe County, Ohio.
-In this instance there were thankfully no injuries, but there was a total loss of surface equipment (which estimates put at tens of millions), a temporary evacuation of local residents, and a fish kill in a nearby creek that is being investigated for ties to the fire.
+All the time, effort, and resources dedicated to a good pad can literally go up in smoke in minutes, as was the case in Monroe County, Ohio.
+In this instance, there were thankfully no injuries, but there was a total loss of surface equipment (which estimates put at tens of millions), a temporary evacuation of local residents, and a fish kill in a nearby creek that is being investigated for ties to the fire.
 Thus far the Environmental Protection Agency, the Ohio Environmental Protection Agency, and the Ohio Department of Natural Resource have been involved in the investigation process.

-Generally, vehicle fire suppression is designed to combat a fire as quickly as possible.
-Accordingly, the material most commonly used in systems is an A:B:C: dry chemical powder that features a very fast knockdown, which essentially chokes the fire before it can become fully engaged.
-In addition, a liquid fire-fighting agent can be used which will cool hot surfaces as well as suppress flame.
-This significantly reduces the risk of a fire reflashing.
+Generally, vehicle fire suppression systems are designed to combat a fire as quickly as possible.
+Accordingly, the material most commonly used in systems is an A:B:C dry chemical powder that features a very fast knockdown, essentially choking the fire before it can become fully engaged.
+In addition, a liquid firefighting agent can be used which will cool hot surfaces as well as suppress flame.
+This significantly reduces the risk of fire reflashing.
 A dual agent system that uses both dry and liquid agents is appropriate for a hydraulic fracturing application since these vehicles have very large engines with many hot surfaces and large volumes of highly flammable liquids and materials.

-Other considerations include that the system used be robust and purpose-built for heavy equipment, and that its manufacturer be experienced with demanding work environments.
+The fire suppression systems that are selected to protect mobile heavy-duty equipment must be robust and purpose-built, and the manufacturer should have experience providing solutions in demanding work environments.
 Take public transportation buses as an example.
-They use fire suppression systems, but the light duty products appropriate for them are not rugged enough to withstand the rigors of long hours of operation at high temperatures, constant vibration and significant flexing and twisting of the platform.
+They use fire suppression systems, but the light-duty products appropriate for them are not rugged enough to withstand the rigors of long hours of operation at high temperatures, constant vibration, and significant flexing and twisting of the platform.
 These factors all impact a fire suppression system’s components over time, which is why they need to be as sturdy as possible.